 Independent contractors, temporary workers, remote workers, and freelancers cannot be engaged or treated like traditional W-2 employees.
-Doing so risks an audit, which can lead to large fines, bad press, back tax payment, stalled acquisitions, and class-action lawsuits.
+Doing so risks an audit, which can lead to many negative consequences including large fines, bad press, back tax payment, stalled acquisitions, and class-action lawsuits.

 Companies of any size and reputation are subject to audits, which can be triggered by a number of activities including a contractor who files for unemployment, a whistleblower who reports possible misclassification, or a worker who files an SS-8 form to request classification determination.

-Improve independent contractor engagement at your company and minimize the risk of a misclassification audit with these five tips.
+Improve independent contractor satisfaction at your company and minimize the risk of a misclassification audit with these five tips.

 Your business may have a worker classification policy in place, but is it followed consistently?
 If not, you could be at risk.
-Work with your HR team or hiring managers to develop guidelines for hiring and managing your independent workers.
-Create policies and plans to ensure these guidelines are enforced across the board, and allow your policy to evolve as needed.
-Consider possible barriers to implementing these new rules, and develop strategies to overcome obstacles for a smoother adoption process.
+Work with your HR team or hiring managers to develop a centralized program for engaging and managing your independent workers.
+Program policies should be understood and enforced across the board, and have the flexibility to evolve as needed.
+Consider possible barriers to implementing a program, and develop strategies to overcome obstacles for a smoother adoption process.

-Having a written contract for all independent workers you hire not only helps to clearly define your working relationship, but it also helps to verify their classification in the event of an audit.
-In addition to outlining the scope of work, defining the communication process, and specifying payment terms, contracts should include additional safeguards such as explicitly stating the person you’re engaging with is an independent worker, that they are free from control, and that they have insurance.
+Using a written contract for all independent contractor engagements not only helps to clearly define your working relationship, but it also helps to verify classification in the event of an audit.
+In addition to outlining the scope of work, defining the communication process, and specifying payment terms, you may want to consider including additional safeguards such as explicitly stating the person you’re engaging with is an independent worker, that they are free from control, and that they have insurance.

 A cross-functional team keeping an eye out for warning signs can save you a big headache down the road.
 If possible, include representatives from legal, compliance, HR, and procurement to provide insight and support from different perspectives.
 This team should be on the lookout for audit triggers such as independent workers filing for worker’s compensation, disability, or unemployment claims as well as ensure that contractor hiring and management processes stay compliant and up-to-date.